 7. In case of emergency, the cost of helicopter rescue/ evacuation.

 9. Any expenses arising due to unforeseen situations like personal sickness, natural calamities, political strikes, flight cancellation, etc.

 10. Cost of any extra services if you use which not mentioned in the package price.

 I. Porter will be provided only in Gold Price.
-As usual, porter provided on the basis of 1 porter for 2 trekkers.
-1 porter carries the baggage of two trekkers in a maximum total weight limit of 25 kg.
+As usual, the porter was provided on the basis of 1 porter for 2 trekkers.
+1 porter carries the baggage of two trekkers with a maximum total weight limit of 25 kg.

 II.
 The above cost is on a Per Person basis for a minimum group size of two persons.

 III.
 If you are single and want to Solo Trek.
-We also organize Langtang Trek for a solo trekker.
+We also organize Langtang Trek for solo trekkers.
 For the solo trekker, we have a separate special price.
 Please contact us for the price of Solo Trekking.